core-interaction/core-interaction.github.io/topic/flexbox/index.md

 Since flexbox is *one-dimensional*, by default it is going to try and cram everything into one line—even when there is not enough room!
 But you can tell it [to *wrap*](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) onto additional lines by adding a `flex-wrap: wrap;` property (which behaves as `flex-wrap: nowrap;` by default):

-{% include figure.html src='/example/flex-wrap/demo' height='65rem' %}
+{% include figure.html src='/example/flex-wrap/demo' caption='Without the height restriction, the last one would just grow taller, by default.' height='65rem' %}

 You can use this to make grids, and it is often sufficient.
 But but the [more recent CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) properties will give you more control!
 We’ll talk about `grid` soon.

 There is also a *reverse* option here, which will wrap items from *end* to *start*:
+{: .two-above }

-{% include figure.html src='/example/flex-wrap-reverse/demo' caption='You could do some weird layouts with these, but keep in mind the order is only visual.
+{% include figure.html src='/example/flex-wrap-reverse/demo' caption='You could do some weird layouts with these, but keep in mind the order is still only visual.
 I don’t think I have ever used these!' height='65rem' %}